-A DIY Divorce tends to be people who just want the basic divorce where there are no children and limited joint assets.
-The more complicated divorces can be done in person (the courts do allow it and will help to a limited extent) but to have a successful outcome this needs to be where both sides are in agreement and willing to work together – possible but unusual.
+A DIY Divorce tends to be best for people who just want the basic divorce where there are no children and limited joint assets.
+The more complicated divorces can be done in person (the courts do allow it and will help to a limited extent) but to have a successful financial outcome this needs to be where both sides are in agreement and willing to work together – possible but unusual.

 Courts are places that can only function efficiently if there are well-defined procedures (laws – practice directions) performed by experienced practitioners.
-Court time is expensive and there is limited time to make allowances for inexperienced petitioners seeking a DIY Divorce.
+Court time is expensive and there is limited time to make allowances for inexperienced applicants seeking a DIY Divorce.